rmello4d/TheSustainableDeveloper/onewordaftertheother.md

 But, for us humans, an incredible next step happened.
 We were able to 'say' and to concatenate sounds in our brain without using our vocal chords.

 What an awesome magical trick !
 It created a continuous flow of sounds and ideas in our head.
-A life changing moment.
+A life changing ability.

 In the context of this book, let’s call this moment 'thinking'.
 How does thinking operates in our head ?